Katie Moon

-Kathryn Moon (née Nageotte; born June 13, 1991) is an American athlete, specializing in pole vaulting.
-She won gold medals at the 2020 Tokyo Olympics and 2022 World Athletics Championships, and a silver at the 2022 World Indoor Championships.
-Nageotte signed a sponsorship deal with Nike in 2018.
+Kathryn Elizabeth Moon (née Nageotte; born June 13, 1991) is an American pole vaulter.
+She won gold medals at the 2020 Summer Olympics, 2022 and 2023 World Athletics Championships (shared with Australian Nina Kennedy), and silver medals at the 2022 World Indoor Championships and the 2024 Summer Olympics.
+Moon was also the 2019 Pan American Games silver medalist.
+In 2025, she became the first woman to win three world pole vault titles in a row, upon winning at the World Athletics Championships.